 The plugin will most likely have done a good job at getting everything moved over to WordPress, but again, it’s wise to double check everything.

-If you don’t feel comfortable using the manual and automated migration methods mentioned above, you can always pay someone else to perform a full service migration for you.
+If you don’t feel comfortable using the manual and automated migration methods mentioned above, you can always use an online tool or pay someone else to perform a full service migration for you.

 There are a number of online services that offer such migrations, including CMS2CMS (they actually move content between most major content management systems).